UW Extension free video course details processing carcasses into different meat cuts

 His brother-in-law was trying to figure out how to make the different cuts while processing an elk.

 “He said they went online and looked and looked and could not find anyone to teach how to process that.
-That stuck in my mind,” said Despain.
+That stuck in my mind,” Despain said.

 He discovered the same thing while visiting with 4-H leaders teaching their members meat identification and processing.

-“So, those two things kind of gelled for me that said how can we do something about this that not only helps our kids judging program, but also helps people like my brother-in-law or any enthusiast out there?” said Despain.
+“So, those two things kind of gelled for me that said how can we do something about this that not only helps our kids judging program, but also helps people like my brother-in-law or any enthusiast out there?”
+Despain said.
 “Now there’s a place they can go and watch and repeat.”

 Course development also coincided with COVID-19 shuttering or slowing down processing plants.
 People wanted to process their own meat, and local meat processors were booked.

-“When the pandemic hit, shipping stopped, restaurants were closed and also slowed down places to get animals processed,” said Despain.
+“When the pandemic hit, shipping stopped, restaurants were closed and also slowed down places to get animals processed,” Despain said.
 “It brought everybody into thinking if I can’t get access, what do I do?
 We in Wyoming are resilient people, and people started saying, ‘Yeah, we could get our animals processed and we’d feed our neighbors in the community.’”

 That raised the red flag that finding a place to process an animal is probably going to be an ongoing issue in the state, he said.